Maspalomas Beach and Dunes - The Desert in Gran Canaria

 Las Salinas de Arinaga from the outside

 Even if the saline is not open, you can see the stunning colours of the production from the wall.
-This is definitely a Must-Visit place in the south for colourful pictures.
-Attached is the location of the salinas Google Maps Link.
+This is a Must-Visit place in the south for colourful pictures.
+Attached is the location of the Salinas Google Maps Link.
 We came from Arinaga Beach and walked along the sea to get there.
 The main road was closed because of road construction.

 Do you want to obtain the usage right for my images?
 Contact me, but I will take action against picture theft.